 Groups in Hannibal also can enjoy a cruise on the Mark Twain Riverboat, tour Mark Twain Cave (where Tom Sawyer and Becky Thatcher got lost) and attend a live performance of a Mark Twain impersonator dishing out wit and wisdom.
 You can even eat and drink with a literary twist.
 Mark Twain Brewing Company has beers with names like King Arthur’s Court Imperial IPA and Jumping Frog India Pale Ale.
 Cave Hollow West Winery offers a Mark Twain Reserve, The Gilded Age (a term coined by Twain) Port and a cheese that is aged in Mark Twain Cave.
 Downtown Hannibal abounds with shops that purvey everything from art and antiques to chocolates and quilts.

-Whether you start in St. Joseph or Hannibal, following The Way of American Genius from river to river will spark your imagination and she light on great Missourians who changed the wold and gave us lasting memories.
+Whether you start in east along Route 36 in St. Joseph or west in Hannibal, following The Way of American Genius from river to river will spark your imagination and shed light on great Missourians who changed the world and gave us lasting memories.

 If you’d like more great group travel ideas in Missouri, check out the Missouri Group Tour Guide and be sure to Subscribe to Leisure Group Travel to stay up to date with our latest travel news.